This post may contain affiliate links. Read our disclosure here.

 The word temptation is perennially associated with dessert, and it comes to my mind when I think of seeing the slices of cake in the bakery of the grocery store.
 It’s only a couple of dollars, and just one slice isn’t going to hurt me.
 But math just had to ruin it for me.

-One 3 oz slice of cake is $2.50.
-That’s $12.50/lb for cake!
-So please avoid the temptation of putting this in your shopping cart the next time you’re passing by the bakery section.
-If you must have cake, just buy the whole cake for what comes out to be about 4 times cheaper.
+Two slices of cake (6 oz) is $5.29!
+That’s about $14/lb for cake.
+Please avoid the temptation of putting this in your shopping cart the next time you’re passing by the bakery section.
+If you must have cake, just buy the whole cake.
+The entire cake at Publix, which is 42 oz, costs $25.99, which works out to less than $10/lb.
 If you don’t have a big family and you aren’t planning a party any time soon (or if you just don’t want to share), just take a slice for dessert tonight and freeze the rest.
 Even if your waist line doesn’t thank you, your wallet will.

 I’m going to let you in on a little secret.
 You can make whipped butter at home.
 The easy way is to cut up a stick of butter into chunks, put the chunks into a stand mixer fitted with a paddle attachment, and whip it (whip it good!) until the butter is at the desired consistency.